 Employee testimonials are trusted by job seekers, and there are various ways to make them work, like we noticed from the examples.

 The key is to highlight company culture and working environment so that the candidates get good vibes from the workplace: after all, well-being at work is one of the most important aspects of today’s employer branding.

-If you want to start gathering employee testimonials and customer testimonials, test our Trustmary’s software and sign up for a free trial.
+If you want to start gathering employee testimonials and customer testimonials, test out what Trustmary has to offer.

 The software is easy to use, and after you have collected testimonials, you can embed them on your careers page, social media accounts, create pop-ups and test out other widgets.

 You can even import reviews from other websites and add them to your testimonial page.